NativeScript/nativescript-sdk-examples-js/app/ui-category/scroll-view/overview.md

+---
+title: ScrollView - NativeScript JavaScript
+description: The XML module provides functionality, which allows parsing an XML content in NativeSciprt.
+The module enables searching for specific attribute and its value or taking the data(e.g. `text` value) locked between the XML elements.
+position: 36
+slug: scroll-view
+---
 The ScrollableView component allows you to display a scrollable area in your application, which has content that is larger than its bounds.
 The ScrollView has an `orientation` property, which allows you to set different orientations to the view: